 PEX-Connection Fitting Systems – A Rundown

-There are a lot of different PEX fitting systems out there, but some of the most appealing may be out of reach.
+There are a lot of different methods for making connections when plumbing with PEX tubing, but some of the most appealing may be out of reach.

 PEX has largely replaced copper for supply lines in new American homes, and that growth has spawned an ever-expanding range of options for connecting PEX, both in terms of tools and fittings.
 Some are available at your local home center, but most aren’t.
 Some are hard–near impossible, even–to find online, because they’re distributed exclusively through plumbing supply houses to professional plumbers.
 Still, it’s nice to know what’s out there, so we dove into the subject for a Fine Homebuilding feature on PEX connections in issue #272.

 For more videos about Connecting PEX fittings, check out:

 - Mastered in a Minute: Connect PEX With Crimp Fittings and Crimp Rings

 - Mastered in a Minute: Connect PEX With Crimp Fittings and Stainless-Steel Clamps

 - Mastered in a Minute: Connect PEX With ASTM F1960 Expansion Fittings and ProPEX Rings